ytechie/msdevshow/src/render/meetup-at-mvp-summit-2016/index.html.md

 ### WHY?

 Why not?
 We'll be there anyways, and want to meet you, our listeners!
 So bring your friends, co-workers and significant others.
 It's going to be a blast!

+#### Sponsors

+These kind of events are fun, but to have a *LOT* of fun, need sponsors.
+Please thank folks from the kind companies below.

+*[Concurrency](http://www.concurrency.com/)* - Concurrency is an award-winning IT consulting agency that envisions, architects, and integrates across all Microsoft enterprise platforms to bring business value to our customers.
+Clients choose us for our team approach, top talent, and business value.
+[Join](http://www.concurrency.com/why-concurrency/careers) out team!